To display the CyberGhost settings, first open the side menu.

 - Plan: Your current subscription

 - Active devices: Number of registered and allowed devices.
-'3/5' means for example that you have a Premium Plus subscription, which includes the usage of 5 devices at the same time.
-Of these 5 devices you already registered 3.
+'3/7' means for example that you have a regular subscription, which includes the usage of 7 devices at the same time.
+Of these 7 devices you already registered 3.
 If the maximum amount of devices is reached, you need to remove a device, before you can register another one.
-This will take place in your online account management.

 - Expires at: Date your subscription runs out, resp. date of your next payment.